Paws for Thought: The joy of doggy adoption

 It’s a time-out

-Consider a walk a breather.
+Consider a walk to be a breather.
 A chance to escape the housework, school run or never-ending Zoom calls, and get some fresh air and be alone with your thoughts.
-Studies have shown that walking resets the mind and improves focus, so it’s a great remedy if you’re struggling with a particular task.
+As all regular ramblers can attest, walking helps reset the mind and improves focus, so it’s a great remedy if you’re struggling with a particular task.

 It’s a stress and anxiety reliever

-When we experience things that make us stressed or anxious, our body goes into flight or fight mode.
-This prompts certain responses in the body, resulting in the likes of difficulty sleeping, heart palpitations and brain fog.
-Any kind of exercise that raises the heart rate can stabilize mood and release the tension.
+When we experience things that make us feel stressed or anxious, our body goes into flight or fight mode.
+This, in turn, can lead to things like difficulty sleeping, heart palpitations and brain fog.
+Any kind of exercise that raises your heart rate can potentially release feel-good hormones and help stabilise your mood and release tension.

 It aids sleep